Albert de Courville: Career

 In about 1907 he began work in London as a journalist with the Evening News.
 A good reporter, he was soon earning as much as £20 a week, but thought there were more possibilities, and money, in the theatre.
 He joined forces with London impresario Sir Edward Moss and staged revues at the London Hippodrome.
+In 1914 his revue Business as Usual featured several patriotic numbers following the outbreak of the First World War including "Are we Downhearted?" and "When We've Wound Up the Watch on the Rhine".

 In the 1930s he turned to making films.
 His two most famous films, both featuring Jessie Matthews were There Goes the Bride (1932) and The Midshipmaid (1932).
 He also directed The Wrecker, an adaptation of Arnold Ridley’s play of the same name, and Seven Sinners (1936).

 Personal life

 In June 1913, he married actress and singer Shirley Kellogg.

 He and the actress Edith Kelly married in 1927.
 There were fears that this marriage would not happen as de Courville was in hospital before the marriage.
 De Courville recovered sufficiently to allow the marriage to happen on 26 May at a registry office.